FjjDessoyCaraballo/webcrawler/PROJECT.md

 4. Since I have the HTML bodies, I can investigate possible tags with links to the logo;
 5. For those that do not contain anything in logo yet, I will be left out with a group that I can investigate further why my original methodology did not work;
 6. Add different methodologies to reach at least 51% extraction;
-7. Check `robot.txt` for permissions.
+7. Check `robot.txt` for permissions;
+8. Use two classes (Crawler and Fetcher) for the whole process, ensuring modularity and later use;

 ## External libraries